Vision (Marvel Cinematic Universe): Wanda's Hex and resurrection

-In 2023, S.W.O.R.D. runs experiments on Vision's corpse at their headquarters in Florida.
-Maximoff, desiring to give him a burial, learns he is being experimented on, but is told that he is government property and cannot be released to her.
+By 2023, Vision's body is taken into S.W.O.R.D.'s custody and experimented on at their headquarters in Florida, who hope to get him back online.
+Maximoff travels to Westview, New Jersey, where a plot of land had been purchased by Vision for them.
+In her grief, she turns Westview into an alternate reality to her liking, later being dubbed the "Hex", also creating a Hex Vision.
+Within the Hex, she and Hex Vision are married, live in a suburban neighborhood, and he works for Computational Services Inc.

-She travels to Westview, New Jersey, and in her grief creates a false reality to her liking, later called the "Hex", also creating a Hex Vision.
-Within the Hex, she and Hex Vision are married, live in a suburban neighborhood, and he works for Computational Services Inc. After Wanda becomes pregnant with twins, Hex Vision momentarily grows suspicious of their surroundings.
+After Wanda becomes pregnant with twins, Hex Vision momentarily grows suspicious of their surroundings.
 Nonetheless, Hex Vision joins the neighborhood watch and Wanda gives birth to Billy and Tommy.
 When the twins grow up rapidly, he continues to question his and Wanda's life in Westview and uses his powers to learn that one of his co-workers is under mind control.
 He investigates further, and on the edge of town he finds residents frozen in place, including his neighbor Agnes.
 He discovers a hexagonal barrier and tries to leave, but begins to disintegrate before he can reach the nearby S.W.O.R.D. outpost while telling the S.W.O.R.D. agents and Darcy Lewis that the people inside need help.
-Maximoff expands the Hex, restoring Vision.
+Wanda expands the Hex, restoring Vision.
 After waking up, he finds Lewis in Westview and awakens her from her trance.
-While heading home with her to confront Maximoff, Lewis tells him about his past life and death.
+While heading home with her to confront Wanda, Lewis tells him about his life.

-Acting S.W.O.R.D. director Tyler Hayward uses Maximoff's powers to reactivate Vision, now with a white body and his memories erased, and deploys him into Westview.
-He attacks Maximoff, but Hex Vision engages in a fight with him, during which they discuss the paradox of the Ship of Theseus.
-Vision permits Hex Vision to restore Vision's memories and realizes he is an Avenger.
-He then flies away to process this information.
+Vision's body is brought to a S.W.O.R.D. base outside Westview where S.W.O.R.D. director Tyler Hayward uses remnants of Maximoff's magic on a drone to reactivate him, now with a white body and his memories erased.
+Vision is programmed to get rid of Maximoff and is deployed into the Hex.
+He approaches Maximoff, who asks if it is really him.
+He pretends to caress her, but attacks her, until Hex Vision arrives and engages in a fight with him, while Maximoff fights Agatha Harkness.
+Vision and Hex Vision continue their fight inside the Westview library, where they discuss the paradox of the Ship of Theseus and Vision permits Hex Vision to restore Vision's memories.
+He realizes that he is an Avenger and flies away to process this information.

-Hex Vision learns that he is a memory of Maximoff that was created through her powers and the Mind Stone, and says his final goodbyes before he fades from existence when the Hex is removed.
+Hex Vision witnesses Maximoff's fight with Harkness in the sky.
+Afterwards, he learns that he is a memory of Wanda that was created through her powers and the Mind Stone, and says his final goodbyes before he fades from existence when the Hex is removed.